What Exactly Does a Property Management Company Do?

 - Ensuring that ‘No Trespassing’ signs are displayed and squatters are discouraged from trying to enter the property.

 These are just some of the tasks a property management company takes care of on a regular basis.
 The list is not extensive.
 It’s best to do proper research and read reviews to make sure you pick the right property management team.
-If you need the professional services for your East Bay, California properties, contact East Bay Property Management at (510) 996-3229 or (510) 996-3238.
+If you need the professional services for your East Bay, California properties, contact East Bay Property Management and Consulting at (510) 996-3229 or (510) 996-3238.